krishaamer/green-filter-research/research/literature/sustainability.md

 #### Overpopulation {#overpopulation}

--   Cafaro, Hansson and Götmark (2022) “Overpopulation is a major cause of biodiversity loss and smaller human populations are necessary to preserve what is left”
+-   “Overpopulation is a major cause of biodiversity loss and smaller human populations are necessary to preserve what is left” Cafaro, Hansson and Götmark (2022).

 #### Overconsumption {#overconsumption}

-Overconsumption is one of the main drivers of climate change (Renee Cho, 2020).
-Ivanova et al. (2020): “Around 2/3 of global GHG emissions are directly and indirectly linked to household consumption, with a global average of about 6 tonnes CO<sub>2</sub> equivalent per capita.”
+Overconsumption is one of the main drivers of climate change.”
+Around 2/3 of global GHG emissions are directly and indirectly linked to household consumption, with a global average of about 6 tonnes CO<sub>2</sub> equivalent per capita.”
+(Ivanova et al., 2020; Renee Cho, 2020)

 Overconsumption is also one of the root causes of plastic pollution.
-Ford et al. (2022) and Lavers, Bond and Rolsky (2022) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.
+Ford et al. (2022) and Lavers, Bond and Rolsky (2022) find strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.

+While the number on overconsumption are clear, the debate on overconsumption is so polarized, it’s difficult to have a meaningful discussion of the topic (Ianole and Cornescu, 2013).

 -   Overconsumption and underinvestment.

--   Ianole and Cornescu (2013) debate on overconsumption is so polarized, it’s difficult to have a meaningful discussion of the topic.

--   Overconsumption is one of the root causes of climate change

 -   Cities are responsible for 80% of the emissions Rosales Carreón and Worrell (2018)

--   Moberg et al. (2019) reports daily human activities emission contribution on average in France, Germany, Norway and Sweden:
+-   Moberg et al. (2019) reports daily human activities emission contribution on average in four European countries (France, Germany, Norway and Sweden).

 | Emission Share | Category |
 |----------------|----------|